Summer@Brown Online

 • Concentrate on learning without the pressure of formal grades.

 • All students who successfully complete their online course will receive a Certificate of Completion.
-Students who successfully complete a 3-week or longer online course will receive a Course Performance Report.
+Students who complete a 3-week or longer online course will receive a Course Performance Report.

 Experience